vamartinezs/python_academy_2020/week3/read_save_csv_exercise/README.md

 <img src="../images/persistance.png" width="500"/>

-Finally we used InformCSV methods to get measures of the Employees as the most common age and origin
+Finally we used InformCSV methods to get measures over the Employees population in between age and origin histograms.

 ### In the CSV created above, create a new column called Employee ID, fill this column with a
 ### unique ID combination of two numbers.